 Talk with your school counselor to see which AP courses align best with your postgraduation goals.

 Advanced Academic (AA) Honors courses are designed to exceed Ohio’s academic standards, with topics studied in more depth.
 AA courses in grades 9 and 10 prepare students for Advanced Placement (AP) courses in grades 11 and 12.
 Advanced Academic courses in grades 11 and 12 offer students more in-depth learning without the requirements of AP courses.

 College Credit Plus (CCP), Ohio's dual enrollment program, offers 7th-12th-grade students opportunities to take college courses to meet high school graduation requirements — and earn college and high school credits at the same time.

 CCP aims to enhance students' career readiness and postgraduation success, at no or limited cost.
 Cincinnati Public Schools pays the cost of CCP college tuition, books and fees.
-There will be minor expenses for families, such as parking and
+There will be minor expenses for families, such as parking and transportation.

 Qualifying test scores are required for CCP participation.